mbari-org/humpback-whale-song-detection/README.md

 Note that `hwsd/apply_model.py` is a convenience to run the actual core function `apply_model_day` on multiple days.
 For a particular day you can also run `hwsd/apply_model_day.py` directly.
+Run the following for usage:

     hwsd/apply_model_day.py --help

-## Generating the plots
+## Generating plots

-This repo also includes code to plots with spectrograms and scores, which mainly helped with initial validations.
+This repo also includes code to generte plots with spectrograms and scores, which mainly helped with initial validations.

 In this case, no command line arguments are expected.
 Edit `hwsd/plot_scores.py` as needed to indicate the